tsnellgrove/dark_castle3/doc/to_do.md

 				- TBD: fix 'blank' first attrib in noun_handling() call
 				- TBD: 'put on' as syntax syn for 'wear'
 				- TBD: need to signal diff between surface and cont ('put on' vs. 'put in')
+					- IDEA: check for prep errors in x_err() by passing prep_str to method
+						- EXAMPLE: 'put sword in table' => 'can't put anything inside the table'
+						- EXAMPLE: 'stand on basket' => 'The basket has no surface to stand on'
+					- IDEA: some methods will need to be updated to pass prep_str
 				- IDEA: 4th 'prep_in' term added to action_lst to be checked in syntax??
 				- TBD: consider not passing verb or prep to syntax as independent attribs
 			- TBD: eliminate case